pappasam/toml-sort/README.md

                      command.

   --no-header        Do not keep a document's leading comments.

+  --no-footer        Do not keep a document's trailing comments.

+  --no-end-of-line   Do not keep a document's end of line comments.

+  --no-inline        Do not keep a document's inline comments.

+  --spaces-before-comment {1,2,3,4}
+                     The number of spaces before an end of line comment. (default: 1)

   --check            Check if an original file is changed by the formatter.
                      Return code 0 means it would not change.
 Return code 1 means it would change.